 - “Fancier” stats: VO2 max (aerobic performance capacity) and Pulse Ox (blood oxygen saturation—how your body absorbs oxygen, which can be helpful when you sleep)

-- Music: you can download and play music from your watch using Spotify Premium and Deezer, as long as you’re connected to Bluetooth headphones or a speaker.
+- Music: you can download and play music from your watch, as long as you’re connected to Bluetooth headphones or a speaker.
+You can and also use Spotify Premium, Amazon Music, and Deezer.
 (There is a non-music version of the Forerunner 245 though, so make sure you get the music one if this feature is important to you).

 - Basic smartwatch features: weather, calendar, messages, find your phone, Smart Lock (automatically unlock your phone when watch is in range).